familyfriendlymikey/replacing/readme.md

 ECMAScript regex.

 `replacing` does as little in the way of custom logic as possible.
-In fact, it does not even search and replace linewise, it simply calls `replaceAll` on the entire input text and prints the linewise diff.
+In fact, it does not even search and replace linewise, it simply calls `replace` on the entire input text and prints the linewise diff.

 ## Installation